Kaltsoon/data-management-and-databases/exercises/sql-transaction-exercises.md

 1. Close all query windows.
 2. To simulate two users executing simultaneous transactions, open _two_ new query windows for this task.
-3. Arrange the two query windows side by side by clicking "Window" > "New Vertical Tab Group".
+3. Arrange the two query windows side by side by clicking "Window" > "Move" > "To Tab Group Right" (or "Window" > "New Vertical Tab Group" on older SSMS version).

 The two query windows will simulate two separate database users, who are executing database transactions simultaneously: